jumalaw98/campus-tech-blog/README.md

 <h2 align="center"> Code of Conduct 📜</h2>

-To maintain a safe and inclusive space for everyone, to learn and grow, contributors are advised to follow the [Code of Conduct](./CODE_OF_CONDUCT.md) and also go through [Guidelines for Contributing](./CONTRIBUTING.md) atleast once.
+To maintain a safe and inclusive space for everyone, to learn and grow, contributors are advised to follow the [Code of Conduct](./CODE_OF_CONDUCT.md).

 <hr>

 © 2022 Campo-Yangu
+This project is licensed under the **MIT license**